Problems With Transport for Wales

 10th August 2025

 The photo shows a steam train arriving at Bury Station.
-There are more photos of steam and diesel trains at Bury Station and on the East Lancs Railway, here.
+There are more photos of steam and diesel trains at Bury Station and on the East Lancs Railway in this post.

-Recently I’ve had a lot of trouble trying to get Transport for Wales to answer some questions about rail tickets.
+Recently I’ve had a lot of trouble getting Transport for Wales to answer some questions about rail tickets.

 Heart of Wales Circular Ranger

-There’s another interesting route between the two cities, along the Welsh Marches (the Wales/England Border), traveling through Newport, Hereford and Ludlow.
+There’s another interesting route between the two cities, along the Welsh Marches (the Wales/England Border), travelling through Newport, Hereford and Ludlow.
 The trip also takes around four hours.

-Transport for Wales have a circular ranger ticket that allows you to travel both routes.
+Transport for Wales has a circular ranger ticket that allows you to travel both routes.
 It’s valid for one or two days.
 You can stop off wherever you want.
-It’s a shame it’s not valid for three or four days, which would be much more useful.
+It’s a shame it’s not valid for three or four days, much more useful.

-With a monthly open return, it seems you travel all the way on the date of the outward ticket, most allow a break of journey.
-You can return anytime within a month, with a break of journey.
+With a monthly open return, you travel all the way on the outward date of the ticket; most allow a break of journey.
+You return anytime within a month, with a break of journey allowed.
 It seems that on the return part you can break the journey overnight.
 I’ve had this confirmed by several train guards and rejected by one.

-I also wanted to know how much a monthly open return was, going out in one direction and returning in the other, and if a break of journey is allowed, especially overnight.
-It seemed to be impossible using their website.
+I also wanted to know how much a monthly open return was; going out in one direction and returning in the other, and if a break of journey is allowed, especially overnight.
+This could not be done on their website.

 Ffestiniog Round Robin